 Of course, we don't tell strangers that we love them, why would we?
 But what about people to whom we're closer?

 “I love you” is such an amazing thing to say and to hear!
 Be it between friends, or family members, or romantic partners...

 Even if we only have a single word for “love”, we are familiar with the idea of love meaning different things, aren't we?
 We all know that ancient Greeks had different names for love: agápe, éros, philía, philautia, storgē, xenia...
 Love is not reserved for really serious romantic relationships, is it?

 Parents love their children, friends love their friends, people who just started dating love each other, people married for thirty years love each other...
 All in a different way and with different intensity, but they all decide every day to do things that they don't necessarily like, in order to make someone else happy.

 I dated a guy recently.
 I knew I loved him, but I've never told him that.
-Of course I loved him – when I heard that he's close to getting his top surgery scheduled, I felt genuinly happy for him.
-I like boobs a lot, and I wouldn't feel so happy about the world having fewer of them, if I didn't care a lot about how he feels about his.
+Of course I loved him.
 But, well, he didn't want any commitment whatsoever, and our world sees “I love you” as a huge huuuge commitment.
-We've lived our relationship around that ugly taboo: we can tell each other nice things, just not this one!
+We've lived our relationship around that ugly taboo: we can tell each other all kinds of nice things, just not this one!